The Compression method and applications: Applications

+In this section, we apply the method developed to investigate some problems in discrete geometry.

-\section{\textbf{Application to the Erd\H{o}s unit distance problem}}
+\subsection{Application to the Erd\H{o}s unit distance problem}

 Erd\H{o}s posed in 1946 the problem of counting the number of unit distances that can be determined by a set of $n$ points in the plane.
-It is known (see \cite{erdos1946sets}) that the number of unit distances that can be determined by $n$ points in the plane is lower bounded by Erd\H{o}s asks if the upper bound for the number of unit distances that can be determined by $n$ points in the plane can also be a function of this form.
+It is known (see \cite{erdos1946sets}) that the number of unit distances that can be determined by $n$ points in the plane is lower bounded by

+Erd\H{o}s asks if the upper bound for the number of unit distances that can be determined by $n$ points in the plane can also be a function of this form.
 In other words, the problem asks if the lower bound of Erd\H{o}s is the best possible.
-What is known currently is the upper bound (see \cite{spencer1984unit}) of the form due to Spencer, Szemer\H{e}di and Trotter.
+What is currently known is the upper bound (see \cite{spencer1984unit}) proportional to the quantity